the BIG (Biotic Interaction Gradients) Experiment

 Prince George Daily News article

-Phase 2 of the project is extending to mountains farther inland and down toward the south pole, exploring the factors that drive the strength of species interactions.
+Phase 2 of the project is extending to mountains farther inland in the Americas and down toward the south pole, exploring the factors that drive the strength of species interactions.